genometechlab/currentview/README.md

 **Parameters:**
 - `K`: Window size (will be made odd if even).
 Default: 9
-- `kmer`: Optional custom k-mer labels for x-axis
+- `kmer`: Optional custom k-mer labels for x-axis.
+Should be an iterable with size `K`
-- `plot_style`: PlotStyle object for customization
+- `plot_style`: PlotStyle object for customization.
+Please refer to `PlotStyle` section
 - `title`: Plot title
 - `figsize`: Figure size (width, height) in inches
 - `verbosity`: Logging level (0-4):